 Navigational structure should also be simple.
 This is one of the areas where the creative side of marketing comes in.
 Know your customers, anticipate their wants and needs, know how they think; this insures keeping your site consistent, simple and with a defined purpose.
 This is a unique combination of art and science necessary in the new age of marketing through technology.
 We must remain flexible enough to shift with the consumer as their wants, needs, and habits change.
-The new e-marketing arena is in a constant state of flux; the successful marketer must demonstrate their awareness and ability to adjust at the speed of change in the new marketplace.
+The new e-marketing arena is in a constant state of flux; the successful marketer must demonstrate his awareness and ability to adjust at the speed of change in the new marketplace.

-Business must always be aware of the technological tools available to the consumer and never underestimate the consumer's ability to utilize them efficiently and effectively.
+Always be aware of the technological tools available to the consumer and never underestimate the consumer's ability to utilize them efficiently and effectively.
 As a company, we have a competitive advantage when we create superior customer value.
-Customer value is achieved when a company develops additional real or estimated value for the customer than its competition.
-This concept is further explained in the model seen below.
-We distinguish between origins of customer value and performance results (Day and Wesley, 1988).
-It is the argument of the author of this piece that the noteworthy area of importance is the variance between quality and price.
+Superior customer value is obtained when a company creates more real or perceived value for the customer than its competitors.
+This can be better understood by following the model below.
+According to Day and Wensley (1988), we differentiate between sources of customer value and performance outcomes.
+It is the contention of the author of this work that the significant area of importance is the difference between quality and price.
 This area is "Customer Value", it can be real or perceived.
 When quality is equal consumers buy price; however, it is in the arena of "Customer Value" that the consumer makes the purchase decision.
 Consumers will pay more for perceived value and will not for equal value.

 In the 1980's U S businesses were threatened by superior quality of many foreign competitors.
 The competition for U S manufactures was that the quality from foreign firms was equal to or better than what they were producing and at a lower unit cost.
 The consumer purchase decision then migrated to the price portion of the equation.
 Day (1990) explains, "Boosting quality is now seen as the surest route to creating superior customer value".
-In the 2000's research is seeing that the quality of the product or service has reached new highs.
+In the 2000's we are seeing that the quality of the product or service has reached new highs.
 The margin for error in quality for competitors is minute and price becomes more of a leveling factor in the purchase decision.
 Businesses are now faced with dwindling profit margins.
 The answer for this dilemma has been a "Value Added" approach to the product or service, thereby adding a new avenue to superior customer value.

 The 1980's were an era where "quality" was the issue.
 The 1990's were the era of "quality enhancement".
 The 2000's are now the era of value adding to supply "superior customer value".

-Existing product life cycles in today's era are measured in months.
-This is due mainly to the increase in technology enabling competitors to reengineer products and services to produce a less expensive alternative in a very short period.
+Product life cycles today are measured in months not years.
+This is due mainly to the increase in technology enabling competitors to reengineer products and services to produce a less expensive alternative in a very short time period.

 Customer retention is based on customer satisfaction and trust.
 It is a well-known fact that the costs and time involved in obtaining new customers is five times greater than obtaining additional business from existing loyal customers.
 Companies are now focusing on vigorously maintaining their existing customer base.
-Customer dereliction is amongst the most unfavorable economic occurrence that can occur to business (Hesket, Sasser, & Hart, 1990).
+According to Hesket, Sasser, and Hart (1990) customer defections are among the worst economic event that can happen to business.
 Customer retention is now the order of the day for most businesses and businesses see this being accomplished through delivering superior customer value.